Yoast/plugin-development-docker/README.md

 - woocommerce-wordpress: A WooCommerce installation.
 Can be accessed via woocommerce.wordpress.test.
 - multisite-wordpress: A multisite installation using subdirectories.
 Can be accessed via multisite.wordpress.test.
 - multisitedomain-wordpress: A multisite installation using subdomains.
 Can be accessed via multisite.wordpress.test.
+- nightly-wordpress: A nightly installation using subdomains.
+Can be accessed via nightly.wordpress.test.

 For example, calling `./start.sh woocommerce-wordpress` will start only the WooCommerce container.
 Calling `./start.sh basic-wordpress multisite-wordpress` will start both the basic WordPress and multisite containers.